 FYI

 Bromo is an active volcano.
-We do monitor the volcanic activity at the crater.
-Sometimes people are not allowed to visit the crater when the authorities request the visitors to be 1-3 km away from the crater.
-You can still enjoy the amazing landscape of Bromo.
+We closely monitor the volcanic activity at the crater.
+Sometimes, visitors may not be allowed to approach the crater due to safety concerns.
+Authorities may restrict access to within 1-3 kilometers of the crater.
+Even with these restrictions, you can still appreciate Bromo’s breathtaking landscape.

 Ijen is also an active volcano.
-There is always the possibility that visitors will not be allowed to enter the crater due to high levels of volcanic activity (suspected poison gas).
-A perimeter of 1 km from the crater is sometimes put in place.
-When this occurs you can still see the Blue Fire from afar and enjoy the scenic views surrounding Ijen.
+There’s always a risk that visitors may not be permitted to enter the crater due to high levels of volcanic activity, particularly suspected poison gas.
+A safety perimeter of 1 kilometer from the crater may be established.
+However, even when this occurs, you can still witness the mesmerizing Blue Fire from a distance and enjoy the scenic beauty surrounding Ijen.

 P.S.
-Want me to help you arrange a more personalised tour of Ijen and Bromo?
+Would you like me to help you plan a more personalized Bromo and Ijen tour?
 Just send me an email.

 What do you think about the itinerary?
 What tourist destinations would you suggest visiting in East Java?